HoussamAlrifaii/MotivAI/README.md

 ## How It Works

 MotivAI uses advanced AI voice synthesis technology to generate personalized audio messages that mimic the voice of a selected celebrity.
 Users can input their desired message, and the platform processes this input to create a realistic audio clip in the celebrity's voice.
 The system leverages machine learning models trained on celebrity voice data to ensure high-quality and natural-sounding results.
+These machine learning models are accessed indirectly via external AI voice synthesis services, such as the ElevenLabs API, rather than being implemented directly within the project codebase.

 ## Project Structure